COOKIE-POLICE/godot-material-footsteps/README.md

 To use this addon, follow these steps:

 1. In your player scene:
-   * Add a `MaterialFootstepPlayer` node pointing downward under your character’s foot or base.
+   * Add a `MaterialFootstepPlayer3D` node pointing downward under your character’s foot or base.
-2. In the Inspector for the `MaterialFootstepPlayer`:
+2. In the Inspector for the `MaterialFootstepPlayer3D`:
    * Set `target_character` to your player’s `CharacterBody3D`.
    * Fill in `material_footstep_sound_map` with `MaterialFootstepSound` resources mapping material names to sound lists.
    * Set a `default_material_footstep_sound`.